Kilometers per hour to miles per hour conversion table

 | 120 | 74.6 | European motorways |

 Glance at that and a lot of foreign road signs suddenly make sense.
-The full tool has a reference table like this plus a free input for any value you throw at it.
+The dense table above the tool covers every step in between, plus a free input for any value you throw at it.

 Why your speedometer shows both